richardvenneman/appsignal-docs/source/application/namespaces.html.md

 on a per-namespace level.
 You can find these settings under "App settings" -> "Notifications".

+You can add your own namespaces to separate parts of your app like the API and Admin panel.

 ## Custom namespaces

 -> The custom namespaces feature was introduced in AppSignal for Ruby gem